-The seaside resort of Saint-Jean-Cap-Ferrat lies in a beautiful peninsula on the French Riviera between Nice and Monaco.
-With a plethora of opulent villas built in an outstanding site, Saint-Jean-Cap-Ferrat is primarily a fashionable destination amongst celebrities and millionaires.
+The seaside resort of Saint-Jean-Cap-Ferrat lies on a beautiful peninsula on the French Riviera between Nice and Monaco.
+Saint-Jean-Cap-Ferrat is primarily a fashionable destination amongst celebrities and millionaires, with many opulent villas built on a great site.

 Situation of Saint-Jean-Cap-Ferrat